CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab18.md

 ## Task 9: Configure your application

+In this task, you’ll set up a Python environment in Cloud Shell, install the required SDK packages, and configure your application by adding the Azure Language Service endpoint and key to the environment file.
+This prepares the app to connect to your deployed model.

 1. In the command line pane, run the following command to view the code files in the **custom-entities** folder:

     ```